-(3)(A) This section does not require the immediate and unconditional availability of reports filed by an individual described in section 109(8) or 109(10) of this Act [sections 109(8) or 109(10) of Appendix 4 of this title] if a finding is made by the Judicial Conference, in consultation with United States Marshall Service, that revealing personal and sensitive information could endanger that individual.

-(B) A report may be redacted pursuant to this paragraph only-

-(i) to the extent necessary to protect the individual who filed the report; and
+- (3)(A) This section does not require the immediate and unconditional availability of reports filed by an individual described in section 109(8) or 109(10) of this Act [sections 109(8) or 109(10) of Appendix 4 of this title] if a finding is made by the Judicial Conference, in consultation with United States Marshall Service, that revealing personal and sensitive information could endanger that individual or a family member of that individual. - (B) A report may be redacted pursuant to this paragraph only- (i) to the extent necessary to protect the individual who filed the report or a family member of that individual; and

 (ii) for as long as the danger to such individual exists.
 (C) The Administrative Office of the United States Courts shall submit to the Committees on the Judiciary of the House of Representatives and of the Senate an annual report with respect to the operation of this paragraph including-

-(i) the total number of reports redacted pursuant to this paragraph;
+(i) the total number of reports redacted pursuant to this

-(ii) the total number of individuals whose reports have been redacted pursuant to this paragraph; and

-(iii) the types of threats against individuals whose reports are redacted, if appropriate.
+- (ii) the total number of individuals whose reports have been redacted pursuant to this paragraph; - (iii) the types of threats against individuals whose reports are redacted, if appropriate;